Lihierez/qPCR-Results-Analysis/README.md

 ## The code workflow:
 ### User Input:
+The program accepts a YAML configuration file containing the following information:
-* Excel file containing qPCR Ct values for all samples.
+* Path to Excel file containing qPCR Ct values for all samples
-* Reference Gene name
+* Reference Gene Name
-  -  Reference gene: The gene that eas used as a control in the expirament.
+  - Reference gene: The gene used as a control in the experiment
-* Target gene Names
+* Target Gene Names
-  -  Target gene: The expirament samples.
+  - Target genes: The experimental samples being analyzed
-* Names and number of the samples (Treaded samples and control samples).
+* Control Sample Names
-* Number of replicates
+* Number of Replicates

 ### Analyzing data:
 * Extracts from Excel file the relevant data- sample name, target name, CT values.